d-darwin/darwin-vue-ui/README.md

 ### Documentation

-For now there isn't any fancy documentation site to check out.
-All component documentation is in their source code.
-You can find components' source code in '@dariwn-studio/ui-vue/src/components'.
-In the future we are planing to use Storybook for the documentation when it will be integrated with Vue 3.
+For now there isn't any fancy documentation site to check out, but we are planing to use Storybook for the documentation when it will be integrated with Vue 3.
+You can find particular component documentation in its source code.

 ### More details